techlahoma/200ok-site/source/sponsorship-prospectus/index.md

 ---
 200 OK brings **200 web professionals** together for a day full of talks covering the full stack of modern web development.
 We emphasize **open standard web topics** in front-end, back-end, mobile, design, security, privacy, database, and devops technologies.

-Before the main event, we host a speakers' dinner, where speakers can network with sponsors, organizers, and local tech community leaders.

-The main event is typically fast-paced and highly engaging - we have 5 full-length (40m) talks, and a slot of 7x5-minute lightning talks.
+The main event is typically fast-paced and highly engaging - this year we will have two tracks each with 5 full-length (40m) talks, and a slot of 7x5-minute lightning talks.

 After the main event, we provide tickets for attendees to nearby restaurants to facilitate organic networking and geekery.